As Theta/Francis tears through the Twin Cities, Cadence must face the person who strays the line between family, friend, and enemy.

 Transmuted over Francis’s—Theta’s body—was the illusion of Francis’s younger childhood self.
 And reflected in the man-turned-boy’s eyes was Cadence’s younger self which Cadence had transmuted over her own body.

-The man had been correct in his assumption.
 That was what Cadence had been trying to do.
 Deception through nostalgia.
 People clung to the past, after all.
 But as soon as Cadence saw her short, chubby-cheeked, wide-eyed image reflected in his eyes, she came to a realization.
 That was impossible.

 She shook her head, heart faltering.
 “I ain’t talkin ta the parta ya that’s Francis in the first place.”